David Byrne: 1990–2010

+2011–present
-In May 2011, Byrne contributed backing vocals to the Arcade Fire track "Speaking in Tongues" which appeared on the deluxe edition of their 2010 album The Suburbs.

-Jherek Bischoff's 2012 album Composed features Byrne on the track "Eyes".
-The same year, he also released a show recorded with Caetano Veloso in 2004 at New York City's Carnegie Hall (Live at Carnegie Hall).

-In March 2013, he debuted a fully staged production of his 2010 concept album Here Lies Love at New York's Public Theater, directed by Tony Award-nominee Alex Timbers following its premiere at MoCA earlier in the year.
+In May 2011, Byrne contributed backing vocals to the Arcade Fire track "Speaking in Tongues" which appeared on the deluxe edition of their third studio album The Suburbs (2010).
+Composer Jherek Bischoff's second studio album Composed (2012) features Byrne on the track "Eyes".
+The same year, he also released a concert recorded with Brazilian singer-songwriter Caetano Veloso in 2004 at New York City's Carnegie Hall (Live at Carnegie Hall).
+In March 2013, he debuted a fully staged production of his 2010 concept album Here Lies Love at The Public Theater in New York, directed by the Tony Award nominee Alex Timbers following its premiere at MoCA earlier in the year.
 That same month, he and Sakamoto released a re-recording of their 1994 collaboration "Psychedelic Afternoon" to raise money and awareness for children impacted by the 2011 Tōhoku earthquake and tsunami.

-In May 2014, Byrne announced his involvement with Anna Calvi's EP, Strange Weather, collaborating with her on two songs: a cover of Keren Ann's "Strange Weather" and Connan Mockasin's "I'm the Man, That Will Find You".

-In August 2016, he was featured on "Snoopies" on the Kickstarter-funded album, And the Anonymous Nobody... by De La Soul.
+In May 2014, Byrne announced his involvement with Anna Calvi's extended play (EP), Strange Weather, collaborating with her on two songs: a cover version of Keren Ann's "Strange Weather" and Connan Mockasin's "I'm the Man, That Will Find You".
+In August 2016, he was featured on "Snoopies" on the Kickstarter-funded album, And the Anonymous Nobody... by hip-hop group De La Soul.
 In 2022, he co-wrote and provided vocals on the song "This Is a Life" for the original soundtrack to the 2022 film Everything Everywhere All at Once, alongside the film's composers Son Lux and American singer Mitski.
 Byrne performed the song with Son Lux at the 95th Academy Awards, with Stephanie Hsu providing vocals in place of Mitski.